Automate Commit Linting and Package Releases with GitHub Actions

 -

-Commitlint: Enforce commit message rules.
+Commitlint: Enforce commit message with rules.

 -